spacelama/ansible-initial-server-setup/README.md

 your hosts.yml inventory - here, we set the first one to be your primary SSID that you mesh or roam between throughout your host, and SSID2 might be the *second* closest AP to where your device normally sits.
-That way, tasmota will lock onto (and roam via 80211.r) your closest AP on the primary SSID by default, but if that AP continues to serve valid wifi connections but loses connectivity to the network itself, tasmota's watchdog will notice this loss of packet connectivity, and will failover to the second closest AP that is hopefully still on a working network.
+That way, Tasmota will lock onto (and roam via 80211.r) your closest AP on the primary SSID by default, but if that AP continues to serve valid wifi connections but loses connectivity to the network itself, Tasmota's watchdog will notice this loss of packet connectivity, and will failover to the second closest AP that is hopefully still on a working network.